Masao Maruyama (film producer)

-Masao Maruyama (丸山 正雄, Maruyama Masao) is a Japanese anime producer and anime entrepreneur, the co-founder of Madhouse, as well as the founder of MAPPA and Studio M2.
-He is the current chairman of MAPPA and president of Studio M2.
+Masao Maruyama (丸山 正雄, Maruyama Masao) is a Japanese anime producer and entrepreneur.
+He is the co-founder of Madhouse, as well as the founder of MAPPA and Studio M2 animation studios.
+He is the current Chairman of MAPPA and President of Studio M2 and Board member of N LITE Japan.

 Maruyama has been involved in the Japanese animation business for more than 50 years.

-He has worked with many well-known and up-and-coming animators, established several animation production companies, worked on dozens of series and films and planned and produced various works.
+He has worked with many well-known and up-and-coming animators, established several animation production companies, worked on dozens of series, films, planned and produced various works.

 Maruyama is one of the most experienced producers in the Japanese animation industry, and has given opportunities to individuals who went on to become accomplished directors in their own right.

 Among the talents he picked up were Satoshi Kon, Mamoru Hosoda, and Sunao Katabuchi.
-He also gave Masaaki Yuasa and Mitsuo Iso a chance to direct at a very early stage.
+He also gave Masaaki Yuasa and Mitsuo Iso the chance to direct an animated television series early in their directing careers.

 He also gave Mamoru Hosoda, who was thinking of returning to his hometown to change careers after he was forced to drop out of directing Studio Ghibli's Howl's Moving Castle, a chance to direct his first theatrical film after resigning from Toei Animation.
-Yuichiro Hayashi, Munehisa Sakai, and Sunghoo Park, who became MAPPA's main directors, and Sayo Yamamoto, his direct protégé at Madhouse, are also people whose talents were discovered by Maruyama.
+Yuichiro Hayashi, Munehisa Sakai who became MAPPA's main directors, and Sayo Yamamoto, his direct protégé at Madhouse, are also people whose talents were discovered by Maruyama.
 His ability to find talented people helped Madhouse and MAPPA to make great strides.

+He was also the one who inspired manga artist Katsuhiro Otomo to become an animated film director.

 Maruyama is a regular guest at Otakon, having attended or been confirmed to attend 15 times since 2001.
 In 2009, the convention named him an honorary staff member.

+Masato Marukawa, the president of the fictional animation studio Musashino Animation, in the TV animation series Shirobako, which depicts the inner workings of the animation industry, is modelled on Maruyama.

 In recognition of his contribution to the industry, he received the Special Award at the 7th Animation Kobe in 2002 and the Encouragement Award at the 23rd Fujimoto Award in 2003.